 Much has been written about the modern workspace and yet, it remains one of the more misunderstood concepts in the business world today.
 Many C-Suite types have heard how it is the key to business success in today’s rapidly changing climate and they want to implement it in their organization.
 The problem is, they often approach it clumsily.

 To fully appreciate the modern workspace, it is important to understand how it intersects with the other big trend of the past few years – the mainstream integration of cloud into the data centre.
-In the Fall of 2019, I wrote about the journey to hybrid IT.
-In it, I outlined how the consumer-led demand for a stronger digital presence in the business community drove the transition from physical servers to a combination of physical servers along with cloud-based servers and storage which became commonly known as hybrid IT.
+Essentially, how the consumer-led demand for a stronger digital presence in the business community drove the transition from physical servers to a combination of physical servers along with cloud-based servers and storage which became commonly known as hybrid IT.

 Hybrid IT as the Foundation